maniacs-oss/snackis/snabel.md

 ```

 ### Procs
 Procs allow interleaving multiple cooperative computations in the same thread.
-Adding an initial yield allows catching the stack and/or environment which is restored on each call.
-Procs provide reference semantics, the same proc may shared between threads as long as it's only run from one thread at a time.
+The initial yield allows catching the stack and/or environment.

 ```
 > proc: foo {|yield 35 push};